michifueby/sendMail/README.md

 # sendMail
-📧 A simple Mailscript in Python
+📧 A simple sendmailscript in Python